-Course Outcomes: After the completion of the course the students will be able to
+Upon successful completion of this course, the student will be able to

 - CO 1 Understand and learn different unconventional machining processes and choose appropriate process to produce a given component - CO 2 Distinguish the advanced welding processes suitable for various material systems. - CO 3 Differentiate the basic principles of machining and micromachining and select a suitable micromachining process and develop a miniature micro machine tool. - CO 4 Understand the basic mechanisms of additive manufacturing processes and their potential applications in different engineering fields.